openamundsen/openamundsen.github.io/demo.md

 # Try the model online!

 You can find a ready-to-use-online version of the model here: [jupyter.openamundsen.org](https://jupyter.openamundsen.org).
-Feel free to write a short email to [michael.warscher@uibk.ac.at](mailto:michael.warscher@uibk.ac.at) to request a login.
+Please send a mail to [michael.warscher@uibk.ac.at](mailto:michael.warscher@uibk.ac.at) to request a login.